aws-samples/shopfloor-connectivity/examples/in-process-iot-core-opcua-write/README.md

 ```

 In order to write the data to both the OPCUA server and the console
-uncomment the DebugTarget by deleting the'#'.
+uncomment the DebugTarget by deleting the '#'.
 &nbsp;

 ## Run SFC from deployment directory